What are ovarian cysts?

 Wait and see

-If the cyst is small and asymptomatic, it may be best to monitor its development with a further ultrasound scan and a repeat tumour marker blood test after three or four months.
+If the ovarian cyst is small and asymptomatic, it may be best to monitor its development with a further ultrasound scan and a repeat tumour marker blood test after three or four months.
 If the cyst has increased in size or become symptomatic then surgical intervention may be required.

 Certain types of cyst (functional cysts) are caused by the ovulation process, so by using treatments such as a combined contraceptive pill, ovulation can be stopped and the formation of these types of cysts reduced.